Blog > Amazon > Amazon 1P vs 3P: Benefits of Each and Why to Move From 1P to 3P

 Partner with a prep center

-Partnering with an FBA prep center + FBA means packaging, labeling, inspection, pick and pack, etc., are all taken off your hands.
+Partnering with an FBA prep center and FBA means packaging, labeling, inspection, pick and pack, etc., are all taken off your hands.
 You have the convenience of 1P sales without losing the profit margin to Amazon.
 It’s still important to assess total costs, but everything will be handled for you while protecting your margins.

 Set up eCommerce management